-After her death, though no fault of her own, she became a saint — or rather the saint — of an obscure religion called the Positivist Church or the Religion of Humanity, which was founded by the eccentric French philosopher August Comte (1798-1857).
+Though no fault of her own, she later became a saint — or rather the saint — of an obscure religion called the Positivist Church or the Religion of Humanity, which was founded by the eccentric French philosopher August Comte (1798-1857).

 All you loyal readers of my post on August Comte in Paris might recall that Clotilde was 30 when she met Comte and 31 when she died.